Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 ```

 Once the worker is stopped, and after
-a timeout on the master (configured by master parameter `alluxio.master.worker.timeout`), the master
+a timeout on the master (configured by master parameter `alluxio.coordinator.worker.timeout`), the master
 will consider the worker as "lost", and no longer consider it as part of the cluster.

 ### Add/Remove Masters